XRISM-Subaru views of Abell 754: an off-axis, near-line-of-sight merging cluster

 Given the analytical model (eq. \ref{eq:trajectory}), the likelihood for the merger trajectory is formulated as follows:

-Here, ${\bm d}$ denotes the data array, $\sigma_{\rm pos}=0.046\,h_{70}^{-1}{\rm Mpc}$ is the tyipcal uncertainties of the WL centroid determination, ${\tilde {\bm x}}_{\rm sub}^{\rm WL}$ is the relative position of the subcluster determined by the 2DWL analysis, $t_0$ represents the present time, determined by a minimum value of the sum of the first and second terms.
+Here, ${\bm d}$ denotes the data array, $\sigma_{\rm pos}=0.046\,h_{70}^{-1}{\rm Mpc}$ is the typical uncertainties of the WL centroid determination, ${\tilde {\bm x}}_{\rm sub}^{\rm WL}$ is the relative position of the subcluster determined by the 2D WL analysis, $t_0$ represents the present time, determined by a minimum value of the sum of the first and second terms.
 The orientation angle of the filament is measured by the X-ray image; $\phi_{\rm fil}^{\rm X}=16.4\pm0.5$ deg.
-Here, we first made a smoothed Gaussian image with a FWHM of $=2\sqrt{2\ln2}\times 1'\simeq 2.'3$, which was used as a mask to select the filamentary region based on the minimum and maximum count-rate thresholds to exclude the low X-ray surface brightness region and the tadpole-shaped gas.
+Here, we first made a smoothed Gaussian image with a FWHM of $=2\sqrt{2\ln2}\times 1'\simeq 2.'3$, which was used as a mask to select the filamentary region based on the minimum and maximum count-rate thresholds to exclude the low X-ray surface brightness region and the eastern tadpole-shaped gas (the top panel of Figure \ref{fig:massmap}).
 We then performed an orthogonal regression using Singular Value Decomposition (SVD), weighted by the count rate of the non-smoothed image, for different combinations of smoothed count-rate intervals.
 We adopted its average and standard deviation of the angles as the orientation angle of the filament and its uncertainty.
 The line-of-sight velocity of the optical W-BCG galaxy is expressed with a superscript of opt, and its uncertainty is denoted by $\sigma_{\rm los}$.